UPtrimOfficial/UPtrim/README.md

 <br/>

-UPtrim works immediately with a **free trial**.
-Paid tiers unlock more.
+UPtrim works immediately with a **free developer key** — no sign-up, no credit card.
+Hit a limit?
+Paid tiers remove caps and unlock advanced features.

 <br/>